You are here

 Quick Bites from Spike

 DC’s very own chef Spike Mendelsohn rose to prominence on Top Chef and has made a home on the Hill with family-run operation whose M.O. is delivering delicious yet budget-friendly eateries on Pennsylvania Avenue.
 Stop by Spike’s pizza palace, We, The Pizza, for 14 pies by the slice, homemade Italian sodas and crispy wings.
 There are multiple farm-fresh salads as well – but we’d be remiss to not suggest the mouthwatering cast iron pies.
-Right next door is Good Stuff Eatery, a burger-focused joint that uses only fresh and seasonal components, as well as farm-raised beef.
+Right next door is Santa Rosa Taqueria, a colorful Mexican restaurant serving up authentic street food, and Good Stuff Eatery, a burger-focused joint that uses only fresh and seasonal components, as well as farm-raised beef.
 The delicious burgers and shakes will have you coming back for the Good Stuff.Dig into DC’s dining scene today.
 Read up on even more culinary content.

 Capitol Hill Dining Map